Join Here | Log In

 Mast cells are part of the immune system, reacting as part of the body’s first line of defense against invaders.
 When a mast cell is activated, such as in response to an allergen or viral particle, it will degranulate and release mediators such as histamine, heparin, tryptase, and/or serotonin.
 Additionally, mast cells can release cytokines such as TNF-alpha or IL-4 in response to specific activators.

-Mast cells are also important in wound healing and repair, and mast cells can reside in connective tissue.
+Mast cells are also important in wound healing and repair, and they are found in connective tissue.
 Mast cells are found abundantly in the skin, gastrointestinal tract, and respiratory tract.
 Additionally, mast cells can modulate heart rate by releasing histamine or tryptase.[ref]

-• In the joints, mast cells are an essential part of the pathology of osteoarthritis.
+• In the joints, mast cells are an integral part of osteoarthritis.
 Tryptase released from mast cells induces inflammation and causes cartilage breakdown.[ref]

 • In skin scarring, mast cells may also play an important role.
 Many studies show a higher number of mast cells or mast cell activation in scars.[ref]